iwantmyname/blog/_posts/2014-09-19-nz-openz-up-five-amazing-domain-hack-possibilities.md

 ***

-Update: I was scolded for not adding kitte.nz (or the alternate, kitteh.nz).
+**Update**: I was scolded for not adding kitte.nz (or the alternate, kitteh.nz).
 No explanation needed.

 ![kittenz]({{ site.images_url }}/2014-09-19-kittenz.gif)